sklbz/Worserfish/README.md

 ## Overview

-Stockfish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
-These GUIs are developed independently from Stockfish and are available online. **Read the documentation for your GUI** of choice for information about how to use Stockfish with it.
+Worserfish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
+These GUIs are developed independently from Worserfish and are available online. **Read the documentation for your GUI** of choice for information about how to use Worserfish with it.

-See also the Stockfish [documentation][wiki-usage-link] for further usage help.
+See also the Stockfish [documentation][wiki-usage-link] for further usage help, as it works the exact same way.

 ## How it works

 Worserfish is based on Stockfish, but tries to lose, assuming his opposent is as well.

-It will not just blunder easy mates, it will try to force selfmate.
+It will not just blunder easy mates, but instead will try to force selfmate.

 ## Files